LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 {: .important}
 For an optimal consumer experience, LivePerson recommends that you configure both steps.<br><br>Additionally, be aware that, in the case of Step 1, the consumer's response after starting the conversation anew might not match any intents or patterns in the bot; this will trigger the fallback response.

-**To add support for resolving stuck conversations**, you [edit the bot's agent connector](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#edit-an-agent-connector) and add various [custom configuration fields](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#custom-configuration-fields).
+#### Adding support for resolving stuck conversations

+This involves [editing the bot's agent connector](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#edit-an-agent-connector) and adding various [custom configuration fields](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#custom-configuration-fields).

 To configure Step 1 (start anew with the consumer's original query), use: